artifice-industries/StampKit/README.md

 **NOTE:** This package and the OSC API is under active development and may change at any time...

 ## Installation
-Add the following packages to your project by using Xcodes Swift Package Manager:
+Add the following package to your project by using Xcodes Swift Package Manager:
 - StampKit: https://github.com/artifice-industries/StampKit